andreaspts/DL_REC_vs_DEEP_and_CONVNN_on_TEMPERATURE_SERIES/report.md

 The underlying insight to use deep neural networks for such a task (essentially a fitting-to-data problem) is that they are very powerful [function approximators](https://en.wikipedia.org/wiki/Universal_approximation_theorem).
 In this task we want to compare the performance on timeseries prediction of a [fully connected](https://www.deeplearningbook.org/contents/mlp.html), a [convolutional](https://www.deeplearningbook.org/contents/convnets.html) and a [recurrent](https://www.deeplearningbook.org/contents/rnn.html) neural network.

 The basic difference in between a fully connected and a convolutional layer is that the former learns global patterns in their input feature space while the latter learns local patterns.
 Importantly, these patterns are translation invariant and once a specific pattern is learnt in some part of data it can be recognized in another part.
 In this way, convnets need less training examples as they have a greater generalization power.
 In addition, convnets can learn more and more complex concepts while going deeper into the network.
 Hence, they can recognize statistical hierarchies of patterns. `1d` CONVNETs together with recurrent neural networks correspond to the two fundamental deep-learning algorithms available for processing sequential data (document and timeseries classification/comparison, sequence-to-sequence learning, sentiment analysis and timeseries forecasting).
 In particular, we will use simple recurrent NNs for our present timeseries regression problem.
 As opposed to dense NNs and CONVNETs, recurrent NNs do have a memory which allows them to better process sequential information.
-More precisely, these networks interate through the elements of a sequence and while doing so keep information relative to what has been processed up to then.
+More precisely, these networks iterate through the elements of a sequence and while doing so keep information relative to what has been processed up to then.
 (In other words, a recurrent NN corresponds to a for loop which recycles information which has been computed during the foregoing iteration step of the loop.)
 Keras can implement different types of recurrent NNs and we will focus here on using the so-called GRU (gated recurrent unit) architecture.
+A detailed discussion of their setup, is found [here](https://www.deeplearningbook.org/contents/rnn.html).

 ### Network architectures (aspects of the learning algorithm)